The Neck Called. It Wants Its Elbow Pain Back.

 "It hurts right here."

-Cool.
 That tells me almost nothing.

 The elbow is one of the most overdiagnosed, overtreated, and misunderstood joints in rehab.
 Not because it's complex—but because clinicians keep asking the wrong question: